 C&Ps- Be all you can be, Sailor

 P.S.
 Gee, I didn’t think I’d have to add this but there are always VSOs who show up and think I’m serious.
 The answer is no. This is not a serious article.
 Does it endorse cheating?
 No, it does not.
 It’s my demented humor and love of life that produces it.
 Well, that and all those stories you all send in to me.
 The yellow FD&C #3 backfired on the Vet because he didn’t dilute it.
 His eyes were almost orange from what I heard.
 Had they been that dark, his AST/ALT would be in the 2600 range.
 Busted.
-The guy with the wheel weights pulled it off from what I was told.
+The guy with the wheel weights pulled it off from what I hear.
 One thing is guaranteed.
 If you cheat, your chances of getting SC for anything are nil.
 It’ll follow you around like a felony conviction.
 To my knowledge I’ve only been fooled by one Vet who was a drug addict.
 He won HCV based on tattoos when he probably contracted it from shooting up heroin.
 Ever since, I’ve been very careful to vet the Vet.
 Just for the record, and for Abby and Mr. Tetrault, Esq. (see below), this is pure, unadulterated humor meant to entertain-not inform or condone fraud.
 As an Officer of the Court, I am not allowed to condone or encourage this behavior.